Utica Comets: Team captains

 There have been four players who have served as the captain in the first franchise, and one in the second.
 Colin Stuart was the first franchise's first captain, who was appointed until he left the team as a free agent in 2014, while Ryan Schmelzer is the first and current captain of the second franchise, holding the position since his appointment in 2021.
-Carter Bancks was the longest-tenured captain of either franchise, holding the position from 2016 until his retirement after the 2019–20 season.
+Carter Bancks and Ryan Schmelzer are tied as the longest-tenured captains of either franchise, having both held the position for four seasons.